lyteabovenyte/Mock-kafka/README.md

     - we will start by writing our own *resolver* and *picker* usign gRPC builder pattern. gRPC separates the server discovery, loadbalancing and client request and response handling. in our gRPC:
       - [resolver](https://google.golang.org/grpc/resolver)s discovers the servers and whether the server is the leader or not
       - *picker*s manage directing produce calls to the leader and balancing consume calls across the followers
+    - Implementing End-to-End discovery and Balancing(client-side) with our agent.